john-lyne/john-lyne.github.io/_booknotes/notes/complexity.md

 ### Searching for the laws of life
 * The four billion year history of life on earth can likely be divided into two parts:
-    * For the first 2 million years, life likely got its energy not from the sun but from energy-rich molecules bubbling up from suboceanic volcanoes---as colonies of deep-ocean bacteria have been found to do this
+    * For the first 2 million years, life likely got its energy not from the sun but from energy-rich molecules bubbling up from suboceanic volcanoes---as colonies of deep-ocean bacteria have been found lining thermal vents, far out of reach of solar energy
-    * Molecules bubbling up from magma are a limited source, such that photosynthesis.
-Photosynthesis.
-Photosynthesis eventually emerged to store and use the sun’s abundant energy.
+    * Molecules bubbling up from magma are a limited source, such that photosynthesis eventually emerged to store and make use of abundant solar energy.
 Bacteria stored energy from light in the form of sugars, producing oxygen.
 Oxygen could later be used by other organisms to burn the same sugars to extract stored energy.
-Large scale adoption of this process transformed earth’s atmosphere into the oxygen abundant form we know today---powered by eating sugars and metabolizing them with atmospheric oxygen
+Large scale adoption of the photosynthetic process transformed earth’s atmosphere into the oxygen abundant form we know today---powered by consuming sugars and metabolizing them with atmospheric oxygen
-        * In other words, photosynthesis enabled primitive volcanic metabolism to expand and fill the world by wrapping it in a chemical spacesuit, that allowed for the generation of food molecules via light
+        * Photosynthesis enabled the primitive volcanic metabolism to escape the ocean depths, expanding and filling the world by wrapping it in a chemical spacesuit
 * In life there exists a hierarchical structure in which higher regulatory structures sharpen or direct lower level constructive processes.
 When this direction enhances the processes by which they are created, they are favoured by selection and become stable innovations in evolution.
 * This emerging hierarchical structure serves to optimize metabolism, the process by which energy is used to source cellular processes, build more biomass (proteins, lipids, nucleic acids…) and the elimination of waste.
 This emergent optimization is not necessarily a global optimum but depends on the environment and other competing organisms